andrea-couto/Photo-Flora-Size/README.md

 numpy<br>
 imutils<br>

-takePhoto.py, postToFirebase.py, and test_post.py are incomplete
+postToFirebase.py, and tests are incomplete